digiti/styleguides/css.md

 ## File structure

 A CSS file follows the flow of the page (or pages) it applies to.
-It starts with general styles (eg. reset, body,...), and continues with the header, content and footer (if there are any), in that order.
+It starts with general styles (eg. reset, body, @font-face,...), and continues with the header, content and footer (if there are any), in that order.

 Third-party styles (eg. plugin styles), are placed in the bottom of the CSS file, unless they apply to a distinct part of the page.